AJImeson/Volunti/CONTRIBUTING.md

     * Branching

         - Branch from main
-        - Name your branch accordingly to idea/purpose
+        - Name your branch accordingly for idea/purpose:

+                DevOps/pipeline for builds

     * Commits